 We hope you’ve understood everything you need to know about setting, configuring and managing WooCommerce taxes in your online store.

-For that, this guide will help you comply with certain tax regulations.
+To that end, this guide will help you comply with certain tax regulations.

 Furthermore, if you don’t want a manual tax setup, you can use a WooCommerce tax plugin to automate your sales taxes.